kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 - [Monitor MongoDB with builtin Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md)
 - [Monitor MongoDB with Prometheus operator](/docs/guides/mongodb/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for MongoDB.
-You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.
+`spec.configuration` is an optional field that allows users to provide custom configuration for MongoDB.
+You can provide the custom configuration in a secret, then you can specify the secret name `spec.configuration.secretName`.

 > Please note that, the secret key needs to be `mongod.conf`.

 To learn more about how to use a custom configuration file see [here](/docs/guides/mongodb/configuration/using-config-file.md).

 NB.
-If `spec.shardTopology` is set, then `spec.configSecret` needs to be empty.
+If `spec.shardTopology` is set, then `spec.configuration` needs to be empty.
 Instead use `spec.shardTopology.<shard/configServer/mongos>.configSecret`

 ### spec.podTemplate